Misfitcompany/M-BER-RAFFLE-LEAFLET/README.md

 # M-BER-RAFFLE
-Misfitcompany is holding an Independent artist raffle for the NFT collection "Misfit Bears" a.k.a M-Ber.
-Qubicbay Team and CFB Discord are not responsible for this giveaway.
-Do not contact them regarding this giveaway.
+Misfitcompany K.I.R | D.O.M is holding an Independent artist raffle for the NFT collection "Misfit Bears" a.k.a M-Ber.
+Qubicbay Team and CFB Discord are not responsible for this giveaway, please do not contact them regarding this giveaway.

 # ⚠️ Safety Warning
 No DMs: Misfitcompany K.I.R | D.O.M will never DM you first.
 If you receive a DM, it is a scam.